loopbackio/loopback.io/pages/en/lb2/index.md

 A LoopBack application interacts with data sources through the LoopBack model API, available locally within Node.js, [remotely over REST](/doc/{{page.lang}}/lb2/Built-in-models-REST-API), and via native client APIs for [iOS, Android, and HTML5](/doc/{{page.lang}}/lb2/Client-SDKs).
 Using these APIs, apps can query databases, store data, upload files, send emails, create push notifications, register users, and perform other actions provided by data sources and services.

-Clients can call LoopBack APIs directly using <a href="/display/APIC/Strong-Remoting">Strong Remoting</a>, a pluggable transport layer that enables you to provide backend APIs over REST, WebSockets, and other transports.
+Clients can call LoopBack APIs directly using [Strong Remoting](/doc/{{page.lang}}/lb2/Strong-Remoting.html), a pluggable transport layer that enables you to provide backend APIs over REST, WebSockets, and other transports.

 The following diagram illustrates key LoopBack modules, how they are related, and their dependencies.